MrMiniou/ICS4U_2021-2022/ICS3U/Days 12-14/Note 2 - IO Using Text Files.md

 1 2 3
 ```

 We can use `read()` to store the entire contents of the file in a string.
-The following program will print `testing testing` `1 2 3` on two lines.
+The following program will print `testing testing` and `1 2 3` on separate lines.

 ```python
 file = open("document.txt", "r")